All You Need to Know About Joint Custody Child Support

 • Any agreement the two parents make regarding child support

 Determining who is responsible for child support and how much money is owed can be a more complex process when parents share joint custody of the children.
 To navigate this process, guidance from a family law attorney with expertise in this area can help you get the answers you need.
+Do not hesitate to reach out to our team of experienced attorneys for counsel and advice.

 Related Blogs